Folderr/foldcli/README.md

 Commands tested on Linux (Ubuntu):

 - `foldcli`
+- `foldcli init folderr`
-- `foldcli init`
+- `foldcli install folderr`
-- `foldcli install`
+- `foldcli setup db`

 ## Installation

-Not supported yet.
-Must build instead.
+Most up to date version will be from [building from source](#building-source-code-into-a-binary)

+1. Grab from latest tag
+2. Add to path
+3. Reload any terminal you wish to use on.

 ## Building source code into a binary